Sepehr79/JeticketPrinter/readme.md

 ## Jeticket Printer
-Simple database application that <u>reads</u> data from sql server and print result
+Simple database software that reads the data from the SQL server and prints the result

 ![JeticketPrinter](pictures/Screenshot%20(156)_LI.jpg)